Swizec/react-d3-workshop/src/pages/1-lay-of-the-land.md

 ![](../images/welcome-to-react.gif)

 The two most important tools `create-react-app` set up for us are [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/).
 Webpack is our bundler and Babel is our JavaScript transpiler.
-Let me explain.

 # React ecosystem